Fractures (Broken Bones)

 What Are the Symptoms of a Fracture?

-Symptoms of a fracture often include:
+Common symptoms of a fracture include:

-• Intense pain at the site of the break
+• Intense pain at the fracture site

 • Swelling, bruising, and tenderness